 at the end of month 11 (or week 48 for weekly paid employees).
 This could be done in a number of ways.
 For example:

 the cumulative pensionable pay for the Scheme year to date at the end of month 11 (or week 48) could be grossed up to an annual equivalent (making an appropriate adjustment for any lump sum or retrospective payments made in the Scheme year to date).
-If this indicates that the incorrect employee contribution rate had been applied during the Scheme year to date, apply a new contribution rate from the contribution table for the remaining period of the Scheme year which will, as near as is possible, recover any ‘underpaid’ employee contributions or refund any ‘overpaid’ employee contributions.
+If this indicates that the incorrect employee contribution rate had been applied during the Scheme year to date, apply a new contribution rate for the remaining period of the Scheme year which will, as near as is possible, recover any ‘underpaid’ employee contributions or refund any ‘overpaid’ employee contributions.
 A new employee contribution rate would, of course, still need to be assessed at the beginning of the new Scheme year.

 each year with the rate for the next Scheme year being set by reference to: